ps-tuebingen-courses/pl1-lecture-notes/src/05-name-binding/name-binding.md

 ```

 This program should evaluate to `5`, but it too halts with an error.
 This is because we prematurely stopped substituting for `x` occuring in
 a bound position.
-We should substitute in the named expression of a with even if the with in question deﬁnes a new scope for the identiﬁer
+We should substitute in the named expression of a `With` even if the with in question defines a new scope for the identifier
-being substituted, because its named expression is still in the scope of the enclosing binding of the identiﬁer.
+being substituted, because its named expression is still in the scope of the enclosing binding of the identifier.

 ### Substitution, take 5
 We finally get a valid
-programmatic deﬁnition of substitution (relative to the language we have so far):
+programmatic definition of substitution (relative to the language we have so far):

 ```scala mdoc:silent
 val subst5 : (Exp,String,Num) => Exp = (e,i,v) => e match {